bruxy70/Garbage-Collection/.github/ISSUE_TEMPLATE/bug_report.md

 **Configuration**

-Do you configure the integration in YAML or Config Flow (GUI)? : <!--Say YAML, or Config Flow-->

 <!--Copy the sensor configuration below.
-    For YAML, that is easy.
-    For config flow, you can either include screenshots (copy & paste) or find the relevant part it in /config/.storage/core.config_entries and paste it below.-->
+    You can either include screenshots (copy & paste) or find the relevant part it in /config/.storage/core.config_entries and paste it below.-->

 ```yaml